 Anglers love bass for the thrill of the catch, the bragging rights, and the taste.
 Depending on what they eat, bass can taste sweet or muddy.
 Like many bottom feeder fish, their survival is linked to their diet.
 Some lakes and rivers provide a balanced diet and some do not.

-The lake trout, or Arctic char, is not actually a trout at all.
-This fish is more closely related to salmon than trout.
-Lake trout are bottom feeder fish.
-They prefer to eat feeder fish and will often wait for a school to swim by, then gulp down large quantities of small fish.
+Lake trout are a bottom feeding fish.
+They prefer to prey on other fish and will often wait for a school to swim by, then gulp down large quantities of small fish.
 They have also been known to eat crabs, shrimp, and mussels.
 Juvenile lake trout can be considered more of an algae eater.
 They tend to rely on insect and frog eggs, plankton, and algae.
 Lake trout are large fish and anglers like to reel in these freshwater bottom feeders.
 They are desired mainly for sport fishing though because the meat is fatty and oily and can have a strong fishy smell and taste.

 Saltwater bottom feeders

-Bottom feeder fish can also live in saltwater.
+Bottom feeding fish can also be found in saltwater.
 Because of the immense size of the oceans, the term bottom feeders is relative to the lower third of the water column, which could be thousands of feet deep.
 Perhaps a better to classify these fish would be to call them bottom dwellers.
 While they do not spend all of their time on the floor of the ocean, a good part of their time is spent near the bottom.

 Halibut are among the largest flatfish in the world.
-These bottom feeding fish are genetically engineered to eat from the floor of the ocean.
+These bottom feeding fish are genetically engineered to eat from the floor of the ocean and get huge.
 Pancake shaped, with both eyes on the top of the body and the mouth on the underside, halibut suck different forms of aquatic animal and plant life from the sand.
 There are two different species of giant halibut, the Atlantic and the Pacific, so named because of the ocean in which they live.

 One of the most popular game fish among saltwater anglers, the flounder is an exclusively bottom-feeding fish.
 This fish, like the halibut, is flat and pancake-shaped.
+It is not as large, although large specimens are caught.
 Both eyes are found on the upper side of the fish, which ranges in color from light brown to dark brown with stripes.
 The mouth of the fish is on its light colored underside.
 The sands of the ocean floor provide natural hiding places for the flounder.
 Flounder feed on smaller fish spawn, crabs, and shrimp.

 Atlantic cod are bottom feeders who prefer cold water.
 While not a flatfish, cod eat the same foods as the halibut and flounder, primarily feeding on feeder fish, crustaceans, and shrimp.
 Cod is commercially harvested and used in frozen foods.
 This white, flaky fish is excellent to eat.